Todochris/CheatSheets/GitHub CheatSheet.md

     $ git merge [alias]/[branch]
 Merge a remote branch into your current branch to bring it up to date

+    $ git push
+todo

     $ git push [alias] [branch]
-Transmit local branch [branch] commits to the remote repository [alias] branch [branch]. [alias] and [branch] are not mandatory, by not specifying them, it downloads all the commits from the remote repo.
+Transmit local branch [branch] commits to the remote repository [alias] branch [branch]. [alias] and [branch] are not mandatory, by not specifying them, it uploads all the commits from the current branch.
     * [alias] in most cases it's `origin`
     * [branch] can be replaced by [source-local-branch-commit]:[destination-remote-branch-commit].
 If you don't specify a source, you are deleting the [destination-remote-branch-commit]